tf.estimators

 There are many more models avilable, unfortunately i could not find a link where all the predefined models are avilable.

-Syntax of model selection goes like this: tf.estimator.model
+Syntax of model selection goes like this: tf.estimator.model where model can be DNNClassifier/DNNLinearCombinedClassifier or others.

 # Build 2 hidden layer DNN with 10, 10 units respectively.